ZimehrAbbasi/Search-Engine/querier/README.md

 GitHub username: ZimehrAbbasi

+Since this is the last lab of the class, I tried using my own intuition to solve this querier problem, not using any of the hints.

 ## ASSUMPTIONS
 The primary assumption this querier is that the total number of words in the query will be less than 50.